Love guided and trainer-led workouts and using your Apple Watch to track your activity? Then Apple’s newest subscription Fitness+ is likely for you!

 Are you a member of Aetna commercial and CVS Caremark?
 Or a CVS employee or ExtraCare card member?

 - Even more good news for you!
-CVS announced its offering its members Apple Fitness+ a free one-year subscription!
+CVS announced it’s offering its Caremark members Apple Fitness+ a free one-year subscription!

-- CVS is even offering its customers who are CVS Pharmacy ExtraCare members or current CVS Health employees a free two-month subscription for Fitness+.
+- CVS offers its customers CVS Pharmacy ExtraCare members or current CVS Health employees a free two-month subscription for Fitness+.

 - And the best news, you can share your Fitness+ access with all your family members in your Apple family sharing plan.